tale/headplane/docs/Configuration.md

 - **`PORT`**: The port to bind the server to (default: `3000`).
 - **`CONFIG_FILE`**: The path to the Headscale `config.yaml` (default: `/etc/headscale/config.yaml`).
 - **`ACL_FILE`**: The path to the ACL file (default: `/etc/headscale/acl_policy.json`, not needed if you have `acl_policy_path` in your config).

+#### Docker Integration
+The Docker integration allows Headplane to manage the Headscale docker container.
+You'll need to provide these variables if you want to use this feature.
+Keep in mind that `DOCKER_SOCK` must start with a protocol (e.g., `unix://`).
+Secure API is currently not supported.

+- **`DOCKER_SOCK`**: The protocol and path to the Docker socket (default: `unix:///var/run/docker.sock`).
 - **`HEADSCALE_CONTAINER`**: The name of the Headscale container (required for Docker integration).

 ### SSO/OpenID Connect